 I have always admired this trait in him and it’s why I am the way that I am - I have worked to be this way.
 I don’t talk about anything unless I know I have the right to.
 Everything you have read so far on this blog, and every criticism I have made on it, has come from an informed place.
 Needing to be informed is why I write about things like Taylor Swift and my own damn life - because when it comes to these topics, I know my shit.

 Anything else I have chosen to comment on, I have done my homework.
 I did my homework before I commented on the podcast in my first blog entry.
-I have briefly talked about this in another blog, but if you didn’t read it - the cliff notes version of the worst thing that has ever been done to me, is that I was dropped by my agent, in the most callous way (over the phone, in a manner that would shock even a 19 year old Joe Jonas), right after I learned I was not allowed to see my family mid pandemic and was a tad suicidal about the whole ordeal (something that my agency was perfectly aware of).
+I have briefly talked about this in another blog, but if you didn’t read it - the cliff notes version of the worst thing that has ever been done to me, is that I was dropped by my agent, in the most callous way (over the phone, in a manner that would shock even a 19 year old Joe Jonas).

 I didn’t love what they did to me.
 I didn’t think it was particularly nice.
-And it did feel like they were rubbing salt in the wound when I watched them immediately sign two guys who have a somewhat infamous podcast.
+And it did feel like they were rubbing salt in the wound when I watched them immediately sign two guys who have a somewhat infamous right wing leaning (or at the very least, platforming) podcast.
 However, I knew what I was feeling was an emotional response, and I’m not a big fan of having emotions or acting on them.
 Unfortunately I have to have them, but acting on them is not something I do.
 Ever.